Philippine Volcano Erupts, Causing 56,000 To Flee

 The volcano erupted again while Velardo was being interviewed by the AP.
 "There it goes again," he said.
 "I tell my grandchildren to study hard so they can live elsewhere without a volcano to keep an eye on all your life."

-Cedric Daep, a disaster response official in the Albay province, told reporters that he had recommended electricity and water supplies be cut off, to discourage residents from returning to their homes.
+Cedric Daep, a disaster response official in Albay province, told reporters that he had recommended electricity and water supplies be cut off, to discourage residents from returning to their homes.

 "If pyroclastic flows hit people, there is no chance for life," Daep said, according to the AP.
 "Let us not violate the natural law, avoid the prohibited zone, because if you violate, the punishment is the death penalty."

-Reuters reports that the Civil Aviation Authority of the Philippines said it had shut down the Legazpi airport due to falling ash, affecting both international and domestic flights.
+Reuters reports that the Civil Aviation Authority of the Philippines said it had shut down the Legazpi airport because of falling ash, affecting both international and domestic flights.

 Volcanic ash blanketed skies and plunged villages into darkness, the AP reports.
 Authorities told the wire service that more than 30,000 ash masks along with food, water and medicine are being distributed to evacuation centers, but that relief goods could run out if the eruptions continue and more supplies don't arrive on time.